-Velotrade is an internet-based supply chain financing platform.
-As a matter of fact, it allows corporates to sell outstanding invoices through its marketplace.
+Velotrade is an internet-based supply chain financing platform. it allows corporates to sell outstanding invoices through its marketplace.
 Therefore, Velotrade is an alternative to bank financing.
-In actual fact, we have helped thousands of businesses (SME’s) financing their working capital needs.
+So far, we have helped thousands of businesses (SME’s) financing their working capital needs.

 Velotrade is regulated by the Securities and Futures Commission of Hong Kong.
 Above all, the SFC promotes fairness, competitiveness and transparency in Hong Kong’s financial markets.

 Although we are based in Hong Kong, we work with businesses all over the world.
 In fact, we accept transactions in a variety of currencies and we cover most of the industries.